oerc0122/MDANSE/Doc/pages/grouping.rst

 Atom Grouping
 ^^^^^^^^^^^^^

-With the default settings, MDANSE will group results by atom so that results are summed for all atoms of each type in the system and those results are summed using the :ref:`weighting-scheme` to obtain the total.
-Lets consider a system of water and ethanol.
+With the default settings, MDANSE will group results by atom type, so that partial results are summed into datasets, with one dataset per atom type present in the system.
+The total result is calculated from these partial results using the :ref:`weighting-scheme`.
+Let's consider a system consisting of a mixture of water and ethanol.
 With atom grouping, the partial coherent intermediate scattering functions are obtained for each unique pair of atoms in the system:
 CC, CH, CO, HH, HO, and OO.
 For example, the C and H partial coherent